abusufiyanbelif/bmsssolapur-v2/docs/TROUBLESHOOTING.md

 ---

-## 2. "Insufficient Permissions" or "Could not refresh access token"
+## 2. "Could not reach Cloud Firestore backend" or "Could not refresh access token"

-**Error Message:** `FATAL: Firestore permission error` or `Could not refresh access token`.
+**Error Message:** `Firestore (11.9.0): Could not reach Cloud Firestore backend.` or `Could not refresh access token`.

 **Cause:**
 This error means the server environment itself (Firebase App Hosting) doesn't have the necessary permission to access the database (Firestore).
 This is an infrastructure-level permission issue.
+The App Hosting service account needs to be explicitly granted permission to read from and write to the database.

 **Solution:**